 Lavender– Lavender essential oil is another essential oil that has been shown to be a natural tick repellent.

 Cedarwood– Oil from Cedarwood is also an effective natural tick repellent.

-Try this easy to make natural tick repellent with essential oils and let us know what you think in the comments section.
+Try this easy to make natural tick repellent with essential oils.

 For more information about other wild medicinal plants and essential oils you can visit our list of articles.

 Disclaimer: This article should not be construed as medical advice.
 The health information in this article is not intended to assess, diagnose, prescribe, or promise a cure for any medical condition.
 Consult with your health care professional before considering any natural supplement or plant remedy for your health and wellness.
 We assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using manufactured or natural medications.